 However, some employers push their employees beyond the restrictions set forth by the doctor.
 If this is the case, it is important to tell your doctor and make an incident report with your employer.
 You want to do everything you can to protect yourself.
-One pitfall that a lot of injured workers get trapped in is pushing themselves to get back to regular duty too fast and sustaining further injury.
+One pitfall that a lot of injured employees get trapped in is pushing themselves to get back to their regular job duty too fast and sustaining further injury.

-Light Duties Defined
+Light Duties Defined Under Workers’ Comp Law

 When used in regard to workers’ compensation law, the term ‘light duty’ has many meanings.
-The most common meaning of light duty refers to work that is physically or mentally less demanding than normal job duties on a temporary or permanent basis.
+The most common meaning of light-duty refers to work that is physically or mentally less demanding than normal job duties on a temporary or permanent basis.

-Sometimes organizations refer to the term ‘light duty’ when an employee is exempt from performing job functions that they are unable to perform because of a disability. ‘light duty’ may also consist of particular positions that are less physically straining or mentally demanding, that were positions specifically created for the purpose of providing alternative work for employees who, oft due to physical or mental disability, are unable to perform some or all routine duties.
+Sometimes organizations refer to the term ‘light duty’ when an employee is exempt from performing job functions that they are unable to perform because of a disability.
+‘Light duty’ may also consist of particular positions that are less physically straining or mentally demanding, that were positions specifically created for the purpose of providing alternative work for employees who, oft due to physical or mental disability, are unable to perform some or all routine duties.

 The term ‘light duties’ is most often associated with the workers’ compensation law, and thus the first definition is the most frequent use of the term light duties.

-- Taking inventories
+- Taking inventory

-- Performing office tasks
+- Performing administrative tasks

-- Working a desk job
+- Working at a desk

 Act Promptly When Offered Light Duty Work

 If it is granted and the employee still does not show up for work on time, the employer has the legal right to withdraw the offer, and the workers’ compensation benefits may be modified or terminated outright.
-If you are concerned about the outcome of accepting light duty work or have any questions on modified duty and its implications.
-Contacting a Philadelphia workers’ compensation attorney, like Krasno, Krasno, & Owundinjo are able to help and answer your questions.
+If you are concerned about the outcome of accepting light-duty work or have any questions on modified duty and its implications.
+Contacting a Philadelphia workers’ compensation attorney, like the law firm of Krasno, Krasno, & Owundinjo, are able to help and answer your questions.